-When WAN connectivity to the central site is reestablished, the branch IP phones automatically re-register with the Unified CM cluster and resume normal operation.
-The branch SRST router deletes its information about the IP phones and reverts to its standard routing or gateway configuration.
-Unified CME running in SRST mode at the branch can choose to save the learned phone and line configuration to the running configuration on the Unified CME router by using the auto-provision option.
-If auto-provision none is configured, none of the auto-provisioned phone or line configuration information is written to the running configuration of the Unified CME router.
+When WAN connectivity to the central site is reestablished, the remote office IP phones automatically re-register with the Unified CM cluster and resume normal operation.
+The remote office SRST router deletes its information about the IP phones and reverts to its standard routing or gateway configuration.
+Routers using Enhanced SRST at the remote office can choose to save the learned phone and line configuration to the running configuration on the Unified CME router by using the auto-provision option.
+If auto-provision none is configuration of the auto-provisioned phone or line configuration information is written to the running configuration of the Unified CME router.
 Hence, no configuration change is required on Unified CME if the IP phone is replaced and the MAC address changes.